Dumb Things I Used to Waste Money On

 TAKE-OUT TEA FROM COFFEE CHAINS

 It wasn’t until last month that I cleaned out all the crap from my vanity area.
-I used to buy makeup purely for the cute packaging, when, in reality, I’d only use about five products on the regular.
-I ended up with drawers and cupboards full of skincare and makeup products which were impulse-buys that served me no purpose.
+I used to buy makeup purely for the cute packaging, but I’d only use about five products on the regular.
+I had drawers and cupboards full of skincare and makeup products which were impulse-buys that served me no purpose.
 Now that I’m on a controlled skincare routine that my dermatologist prescribed me, I don’t feel the need to waste money on facial mists and creams.
 I’ve also become more mindful of my expenditure on makeup.
 I only buy what I use often, and aesthetics no longer tempt me.